 10 secrets to creating successful startup financial projections

 Credible financial projections are a critical part of your startup’s business plan.
 When you’re looking for external investment, it is crucial to show that your company is financially viable.
+Companies opening start up business bank accounts should consider how the bank can help with planning and managing their financial projections.

 It’s essential to think of financial projections as the desired outcome for your business in the coming years.
 Projections will also help you keep track of your business’s growth over time.